TassioCarmo/havard-cs50x-week4-memory/README.md

 Memory/RAM is basically a huge array of -bits wide bytes

 A pointer is nothing more than an address
-Always set the value of a pointer to null if you are not going to use it imediantly
+Always set the value of a pointer to null if you are not going to use it imediantly because it's better to have your program to crash than have something you didn't intended